ibm-cloud-docs/sell/tutorial-onboard-vsimage.md

 1. Select **Virtual server image with Terraform** as your deployment method.
 1. Confirm that **Public repository** is selected as the repository type.
 1. Click **Virtual server image with Terraform** to populate the **Source URL** field.

+    Alternatively, you can copy and paste `https://github.com/IBM-Cloud/isv-vsi-product-deploy-sample/releases/download/v1.0/isv-vsi-product-deploy-sample.tar.gz` in the field.

 1. Enter `1.0.0` as the software version.
 1. Click **Add version**.
 1. Click the name of your product.